The prepatellar bursa lies just below the skin, increasing the risk of skin damage and infection from corticosteroid injection therapy.

 Infection has been excluded by bursal fluid analysis.

-Bursal fluid reaccumulates.
+Bursal fluid repeatedly reaccumulates.

 Symptoms are not relieved by local measures such as ice, elevation, elastic bandage, and nonsteroidal and anti-inflammatory drugs.